NewsEducation

 “To be abruptly closing like this, as a single mom, I work two jobs just to provide for my daughter.
 Now she has to go through this process all over again,” Dawson said.

-Another parent, who did not want to be identified, said she spent hundreds of dollars on uniforms and school supplies for her three children to attend the school.
+Another parent, who did not want to be identified, showed us an email confirming her daughter's tuition was paid to the school by Step Up for Students.
+She said she spent hundreds of dollars on uniforms and school supplies for her three children to attend the school.
 She withdrew them two weeks ago over curriculum concerns, but said she is still worried about getting a refund.

 “I work hard to get money to purchase her school clothes.
 I had to work double shifts, and now I just have to figure out how to get new school clothes and pay the bills as well,” she said.

-A previous WPTV investigation uncovered that the school was struggling financially due to funding delays from the Step Up for Students.
+A previous WPTV investigation uncovered that the school was struggling financially.
+School owners attributed the financial issues to funding delays from Step Up for Students-a Jacksonville-based nonprofit.
 However, the organization said it was not aware of those delays.